Methods @ LingLab

 Where: Konstanz (Online)

-Download Workshop Material: forced-alignment.zip
+Download Workshop Material: Here

 Video Recordings (YouTube): Day 1 | Day 2